Last updated on January 28th, 2023

 Topwater Lures Are Exciting and Deadly

 The main method for picking apart a thick weed bed is throwing a topwater lure.
-Popular with professionals, and gaining traction with amateurs, topwater is far and away the most exciting way to catch bass.
-They are a great choice for pond bass since they can be worked fast to create a lot of surface disturbance, which will attract fish.
+Popular with professionals and everyday anglers alike, topwater is far and away the most exciting way to catch bass.

 The Texas Rig – Perfect Heavy Cover Lure

-Thread a 1/4oz or heavier bullet weight onto your line, then rig a 2/0 hook and worm to the terminal end.
+You can present the bait with a slow and steady retrieve, or by dragging it along the bottom.
 By bouncing your rod tip slightly and “dragging” the worm, you can dart the lure in and out of the vegetation, causing reaction strikes from hungry largemouth in the area.

 Be wary, though, as once you hook into a fish, you have to drag them out.
 A stout bass rod and heavy line are a necessity to provide the leverage you need to land your catch.
 Weedless jigs also make a great choice.